Cipolone95/Scripts/README.md

 These are a bunch of random scripts I created.
-Everything has been born out of necesity
+Everything has been born out of necesity.